Internship mobility

 The International Relations Department can help you set up your mobility project.

-• No funding for non-compulsory internships that do not allow for the validation of Ects credits and/or the diploma.
+• No funding for non-compulsory internships that do not qualify for Ects credits and/or the diploma

-• Award of only one type of grant: regional grant for international mobility or Erasmus+ (no cumulation possible)
+• Only one type of grant: regional grant for international mobility or Erasmus+ (cannot be combined)

-• No funding for internships with remuneration/gratuity of more than €623.70 net/month, or €733.70 net/month for students with social grants or those with disabilities.
+• No funding for internships with remuneration/gratuity of more than €623.70 net/month, or €733.70 net/month for students with social grants or who are disabled.

 • No funding for internships abroad (e.g. Switzerland...) if the student is accommodated in France.

-These allocation rules are defined within the limits of the available regional and Erasmus+ grants; they may be modified during the year depending on the use of the financial envelope.
+These allocation rules are defined within the limits of available regional and Erasmus+ grants, and may be modified during the year depending on the use of the financial envelope.

 Erasmus+ and regional scholarships are paid in two instalments:

-• 75% at the beginning of the mobility in view of the proof of the beginning of the stay
+• 75% at the start of the mobility period on presentation of proof of the start of the stay

-• 25% at the end of the stay based on the end of stay documents
+• 25% at the end of the stay upon presentation of proof of completion of stay

-The regional flat-rate aid for scholarship students or disabled students is paid at the beginning of the stay on the basis of the proof of the beginning of the stay.
+The lump-sum regional subsidy for students with scholarships or disabilities is paid at the beginning of the stay on presentation of proof of the start of the stay.

 Apply at

-Before starting your application, please take the following documents with you.
-They should be downloaded at the end of your application and submitted to the international relations office of your component with the application form:
+Before you begin your application, please have the following documents ready.
+They should be downloaded at the end of your application and submitted to the international relations office at your university with the application form:

-• a letter of motivation in French, dated, signed and addressed to the President of the Regional Council of Auvergne-Rhône-Alpes with the subject: "Application for a regional grant for international mobility".
+• a cover letter in French, dated, signed and addressed to the President of the Conseil Régional Auvergne-Rhône-Alpes with the subject line: "Demande de bourse régionale pour la mobilité internationale" (Application for a regional grant for international mobility)

-• a bank account in your name in France
+• RIB of a French bank account in your name

-• the certificate of disability (MDPH) if you are disabled
+• disability certificate (MDPH) if you have a disability

-• the signed internship agreement, or the official letter of welcome or the signed pre-convention
+• the signed internship agreement, or the official letter of acceptance, or the signed pre-agreement.

-NB:For the examination of the file, the internship agreement or pre-convention signed by the USMB and the student is sufficient.
-The signature of the 3 parties, including the host institution, will be required for the payment of the grant.
+NB:For processing the application, the internship agreement or pre-convention signed by the USMB and the student is sufficient.
+The signature of all 3 parties, including the host institution, is required for payment of the grant.

-• The certificate of remuneration completed and signed by your host institution(must be attached to your application if the remuneration or lack of remuneration is not clearly mentioned on the placement agreement)
+• Attestation of remuneration completed and signed by your host establishment(must be attached to your application if the remuneration or absence of remuneration is not clearly mentioned on the internship agreement)

-Students wishing to apply for financial aid to undertake an internship abroad during the academic year should :
+Students wishing to apply for financial aid for an internship abroad during the academic year must :

-• Apply by filling in the online forms (once the placement is confirmed)
+• apply by filling in the online forms (once the internship has been confirmed)

-• submit the file to the international relations office of their component at the latest one month before the start of the internship.
+• submit the application to the international relations office of their component at least one month before the start of the internship.

 Access the USMB application form

-If the International Relations Department validates the eligibility of your application for a regional grant, you will receive your access codes to apply on the Region's platform:
+Once your application has been validated by the International Relations Department as being eligible for a regional grant, you will receive your access codes to submit your application on the Region's platform:

 Video presentation of the regional grants portal